 How to Make Egg Salad

 After your eggs have boiled and cooled, shell them and place into a bowl.
-Grab a fork and gently chop up the eggs.
+Grab a fork and gently chop up the eggs (Tip: use a pastry cutter or a stiff wire whisk to “chop’’ the boiled eggs).
 Then mix in the mayo.
 Add salt and pepper to taste.
 If you want to add other herbs or spices, add them at this time.
-You could consider adding in any of these herbs/ingredients:

 - lemon juice